tristandb/springbank-spring/README.md

 * Java 8.0

 ## Running the application
+Before running the application run `mvn install`.
+Run the application by running `mvn spring-boot:run`.

 ## Database
 The dialect for the database is MySQL.
 Table structure and sample data have been included in `/db/`.